 Hemp fibre is also a great choice as it requires no pesticides or fertilisers to grow and it's one of the most durable natural textile fibres.

 There you have it, the least sustainable fabrics in fashion and some alternatives to try out.
+Our recommendation is bamboo women's boxer shorts.
 We hope this blog has helped you make more informed decisions when shopping for your next piece of clothing.

 Thank you for reading!